topiga/nuc10i7fnh/Actively Used/README.md

 It is thus important to _force_ a `device-id` and an `ig-platform-id` value in OpenCore that reflect this Mac Mini IGPU hardware, thus matching this NUC hardware.
 This leads to the safe use of `device-id` value `0x3e9b0000` and `AAPL,ig-platform-id` as `0x3e9b0007` (byte-swapped) thanks to Hackintool.
 See **DeviceProperties** at [Dortania](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#deviceproperties).

-Starting from OpenCore 0.7.8 configuration, a more precise port definition was added in order to correctly identify the embedded HDMI port.
+:warning: Starting from OpenCore 0.7.8 configuration, a more precise port definition was added in order to correctly identify the embedded HDMI port.
 For more information, consult the configuration [updates](Updates.md) history.

 4. The following custom SSDTs are included, defined and enabled: